PAWTUCKET, RI – Hasbro, Inc. recently announced plans to sue the state of New York over Gov. Andrew Cuomo’s new bail reform law.

 Since Jan.
 1 the state of New York has been allowing suspects accused of “non-violent” crimes to avoid jail without posting bail.
 One alleged perpetrator had robbed six Chase banks in New York City neighborhoods between Dec.
 30 and the time of this writing.

-Each time he was released when NYC mayor Bill DeBlasio called the thefts “involuntary withdrawals” from greedy, racist lending institutions.
+Each time he was released after what NYC mayor Bill DeBlasio called “involuntary withdrawals” from greedy, racist lending institutions.

 Hasbro, a toy, board game and entertainment company with revenues of $5.2 billion, is bringing the suit against New York for copyright infringement.